Christy Ferer

-Christine Ann Ferer (born 1950 or 1951) is an American former TV reporter and style commentator and the founder of two video companies.
+Christine Ann Ferer (born sometime in 1950 or 1951) is an American former TV reporter and style commentator and the founder of two video companies.
 She spent most of her career in New York City and was married to Neil David Levin, the executive director of the Port Authority of New York and New Jersey.
 Since his death in the September 11 attacks, she has held a number of positions in public service, including on the board of the National September 11 Memorial & Museum.

 Early life and education

 Ferer was born in St. Louis.
 Her father, Richard Ferer, lost a leg while serving in World War II and died when she was 12; After graduating from Ladue Horton Watkins High School, she earned a bachelor's degree from the University of Colorado Boulder and a master's degree in urban affairs from Boston University.

 Career

 Ferer began her career as a TV reporter in 1973 in St. Louis, where she had returned to assist her mother in her final illness.
 In 1979, while working as a breaking news reporter at WPIX in New York City, she persuaded her editor to let her cover a fashion show; in 1981–82 she founded Vidicom, which provided videos of fashion shows to local news, paid for by the fashion houses.
 The company moved into fashion videos emulating music videos and became a producer of branded video including digital InteractTV, with clients including the Metropolitan Museum of Art and Hebrew National hot dogs.
 Also in the early 1980s, she became a style correspondent for the Today show, where she was referred to as "the bargain basement Martha Stewart".
 She continued to appear on it and other morning TV shows for 25 years.
 She wrote two books on home decorating and in 2000 launched an online furniture and decorating portal, stylewiz.com.

 In addition to Vidicom, Ferer founded Citybuzz, which developed out of a video guide to New York that she had created for houseguests.
 She suggested to Preston Robert Tisch, an acquaintance, that Loews Corporation hotels in the city make it available to guests, and by 1982 Citybuzz had become the first in-hotel TV network, branded as Applevision.
 It expanded to other cities including Chicago, to taxis, and to in-flight video.
 In 2014 the company won the contract to provide all ads on MTA subway WiFi.
 Her work with New York tourism led to her appointment to the board of the Javits Convention Center, where she served on the sales and marketing committee.